OUR Schools Programme

 Scores of students and teachers from dozens of secondary schools across Ireland have travelled to Africa on fact-finding field visits organised by Self Help Africa.

-Supporting schools have been travelling with us for the past decade, and in the last three years have visited our programmes in Zambia, Ethiopia and Burkina Faso respectively.
+Supporting schools have been travelling with us for the past decade, and in the last three years have visited our programmes in Zambia, Ethiopia, Burkina Faso and Malawi.
 If you are interested in finding out more about how your school can become involved, or want some more details about our school visit programme, just get in touch.

 Science for Development